acepukas/dotfiles/README.md

 ./dofiles/symlinks.sh unlink
 ```

-To add a new link, add an entry to the `PATHS` associative array in `symlink.sh`.
-Running `symlink.sh` won't attempt to relink established links.
+To add a new link, add an entry to the `PATHS` associative array in `symlinks.sh`.
+Running `symlinks.sh` won't attempt to relink established links.

 ## Utility Installation